FANSIC: a Fast ANalog SiPM Integrated Circuit for the readout of large silicon photomultipliers: Frontend design

-Conversely, the degradation induced by the pile-up on the range available for events observation can be avoided through proper filtering in the sensor interface.
-Since the sensor time constants differ by three orders of magnitudes, it is possible to filter the undesired tails without significantly affecting the signal of interest.
-To this end, a high-pass filtering transfer function is achieved with the introduction of AC coupling capacitors throughout the signal processing chain.
-As shown in Figure~\ref{fig:pile-up}, the pile-up is successfully removed in the front-end and the entirety of the signal range is available for detection.
-Moreover, the AC coupling capacitors also provide the design flexibility of defining the bias point of the various stages independently from each other.
+Since the time constants $\tau_\mathrm{ff}$ and $\tau_\mathrm{fs}$ differ by three orders of magnitude, it is possible to perform the filtering without affecting the fast component of the pulse.
+The optimal filtering characteristic is implemented through the introduction of properly sized AC-coupling capacitors throughout the channels, visible in the block-level schematic.
+A circuit simulation is performed to confirm the filter efficacy for the expected and maximum NSB rates, and the results are reported in Fig.~\ref{fig:pile-up}.
+In both cases, the baseline shift observable at the SiPM output is successfully removed throughout the frontend and the entire dynamic range is available for detection of atmospheric showers.
+In addition, the AC-coupling provides the design flexibility of defining the bias point of the various stages independently from each other.